stevearrants/style/docs/activevoice.md

 Active voice
 ============

-Active voice makes your writing concise, direct and engaging.
+Active voice makes your writing concise, direct, and engaging.
 It also helps the reader identify the subject of the sentence.
 In the following example, the person who submits the form is essential information.
 Omitting that leads to a confusing and impersonal sentence.